Kukla, Fran and Ollie: The Ford 50th Anniversary Show

 In 1953, Kukla and Ollie co-hosted The Ford 50th Anniversary Show, a program that was broadcast live on both NBC and CBS.
 The puppets introduced various sketches and artists, were featured in a sketch about the history of the Ford Model T, and presented a multi-part "Oliver J. Dragon" compilation of newsreel scenes.
 Following a song medley by Ethel Merman and Mary Martin, Kukla and Ollie complain about having to follow the two singers performing "There's No Business Like Show Business".
 Ollie says, "There's no business like television, either."
 Kukla replies, "Well, it's so young."
-Ollies says, "Yes.
+Ollie says, "Yes.
 Whenever will it grow up?
 Maybe tonight.
 Maybe tonight."
 The program attracted an audience of 60 million viewers.
 Forty years after the broadcast, television critic Tom Shales recalled the broadcast as both "a landmark in television" and "a milestone in the cultural life of the '50s".